millennial-utopia/millennial-utopia.github.io/content/pages/lemontopia/bad-times.md

 blurb: Before unification, Citara's ruling elite controlled the lemon grove and the fertile banks of the Rhizel, hoarding resources and leaving many to struggle with hunger and poverty.
 A few defiant families fled to the wilderness to build something fairer.
 ---

 Tarin Salma stood in the muddy street, looking downriver toward where the Rhizel overflowed its levees, depositing silt and filth among the tenements near the southern wall of Citara.
-This year's flood wasn't even particulary severe, he knew.
+This year's flood wasn't even particularly severe, he knew.
 But the temple's remaining hydrologists were too busy beautifying the priests' manors upstream, near the Grove, and they hardly ever came to this part of the city anyway.
 When the stench finally began to drift into the Temple Quarter, however, some priestly functionary had remembered that the disgraced Salma clan had a son with the proper training.
 And so here he was: escorted by a temple proctor, wearing novice greys despite having earned his journeyman's robe before his family's fall from grace.

 Even before they set out, Tarin knew what he would find: the riverbed here hadn't been properly dredged in at least two years.
 The Guild didn't even bother to send the maintenance teams any more, but the Chief Hydrologist still signed off on the reports each month, and everyone just went on with their busy schedule of feasts and elaborate rituals.
 Tarin had seen all of it during his time in the Guild, and he'd known it was only a matter of time before something like this happened.
 Still, he welcomed the opportunity to leave his house---even under the watchful eye of a temple proctor.